peace-maker/smrpg/README.md

 * Long Jump - Boosts your jump speed.
 * Medic - Heals team mates around you.
 * Poison Smoke (Counter-Strike: Source only) - Damages players inside the smoke of a smoke grenade.
+* Reduced Fall Damage - Reduces the damage you take from falling from great heights.
 * Reduced Gravity - Reduces your gravity and lets you jump higher.
 * Resupply - Regenerates ammo every third second.
 * Shrinking - Make player models smaller.